MayaShenHongyu/VR-file-generator/README.md

 # Configurable VR File Generator Developer Manual

+This is the developer manual for project: https://github.com/Rice-Perception-and-Action-Lab/MayaShen-configurable-VR-file-generator

+If you're looking for the user manual: https://github.com/Rice-Perception-and-Action-Lab/MayaShen-configurable-VR-file-generator/blob/master/UserManual.md

 ### Purpose

 This file generator generates input files for the VR experiment (WinObjVR) based on user specification.
 It also allows users to configure the format of the generated files.
 For instance, you could add a new option "pink" to the "feedbackColor" entry in the "config.JSON" file.